Measurement of the branching fraction of $J/\psi\rightarrow\rho\pi$ at KEDR: Discussion of systematic uncertainties in

 \subsection{Systematic uncertainty of the fitting model}

 The inaccuracy of $\rho(1450)$ resonance parameters introduces uncertainty to the branching fraction obtained from the fit.
 This uncertainty is evaluated by the variation of the $\Gamma_{\rho(1450)}$ and $M_{\rho(1450)}$ in the ranging of their errors 60 MeV and 25 MeV, respectively, taken from PDG~\cite{PDG:2022}.
-The resulting changes of the $J/\psi\rightarrow\rho\pi$ branching fraction were $1.0\%$ and $0.2\%$.
+The resulting changes of the $J/\psi\rightarrow\rho\pi$ branching fraction were $1.0\%$ and $0.2\%$. \TCM{The uncertainty related to the parameters of the $\rho(770)$ meson is due to an inaccuracy of 0.8 MeV in determining its total width \cite{PDG:2022} and is estimated at $0.5\%$ in a similar way.}

 The possible contribution of the process $J/\psi\rightarrow\gamma f_2$ was simulated and included into the fit.
 The change of the measured branching fraction is $-0.2\%$.
 We apply this correction to the our result and include an additional $0.1\%$ error into the systematic uncertainty.